whizzer75/whizzer75.github.io/1-install.md

 This document is intended for adminstrators who want to quickly install and run [ownCloud] on a computer or server. [ownCloud] is a file storage software written in [PHP].
-It is intended to be published through a webserver and uses a database for persistent storage. [ownCloud] can also benefit from memory caching.
+It is intended to be published through a webserver and uses a database for persistent storage. [ownCloud] performance can also benefit from caching web content in memory.

-[ownCloud] can be be run with different combinations of software to achieve these objectives, but this document will show how to get running using [Apache], [MariaDB] and [Redis].
+[ownCloud] can be be run with different combinations of software to achieve these objectives, but this document will show how to implement using [Apache], [MariaDB] and [Redis].

 [Centos] 7 was used during the creation of this guide but the [Docker] commands